-The Reichstag Building was one of the coolest buildings we visited as the restored outside has a classical style, but the main tourist attraction is the glass dome at the top, which is very modern.
+The Reichstag Building was one of the coolest buildings we visited in Berlin as the restored outside has a classical style, but the main tourist attraction is the glass dome at the top, which is very modern.
 The glass dome is really interesting because it is eco friendly and the reflecting mirrors of the centre piece provide light to the chamber where the government gathers.
 If you look hard enough, you can vaguely see down into the chamber below and see the seats set out in a circular pattern.

 What’s more, the dome is actually open topped and rain and snow can fall straight down the middle of the mirror feature.
 At least, we were told it falls straight down the middle but there was a spot of rain when I was up there and I still got a little damp!

 As you walk around the glass dome from the bottom to the top you are treated to a history of Germany via the free audioguides.
 These work automatically depending on where you are standing in the dome and what view you are looking at, which means you can do this at your own pace.

 This is a very popular place to visit in Berlin so although you can buy tickets at the ticket office, there are unlikely to be any available tickets for the same day.
 As such, I’d recommend buying them in advance online, which also means you’ll avoid the queues!
 Buy tickets here.

 Berlin Wall – East Side Gallery